warp-contracts/gateway/README.md

    3. `not_corrupted` - loads both `confirmed` and `not processed` interactions
 5. `totalCount` [optional], e.g.: `gateway/interactions?totalCount=true`.
 If set to `true` endpoint returns interactions' count for each of confirmation statuses (confirmed | corrupted | forked | not_processed)
+6. `source` [optional] - loads contract interactions based on their origin.
+If not set, interactions from all sources will be loaded
+   1. `arweave`
+   2. `redstone-sequencer`

 Response: